artichoke/project-infrastructure/modules/github-actions-s3-bucket-read-only-access/README.md

 # GitHub OIDC S3 Bucket Read-Only Access

-This folder contains a Terraform module to provision and OpenID Connect provider in AWS and an IAM role to allow GitHub Actions in a specific repository read access to an S3 bucket.
+This folder contains a Terraform module to provision an OpenID Connect provider in AWS and an IAM role to allow GitHub Actions in a specific repository read access to an S3 bucket.